-Now that you’ve created awareness and a prospect has engaged with and clicked your ad, visiting your site, or further engaging with the brand, it’s time to focus on a stellar buyer’s journey.
+Now that you’ve created awareness and a prospect has engaged with and clicked your ad, visited your site, or further engaged with the brand, it’s time to focus on a stellar buyer’s journey.

 The buyer’s journey is essential to keeping the attention of the prospect.
 However, there are a lot of factors you’re working against.
 With so many options to choose from, prospects are quick to stop their journey when they notice certain elements or missing must-haves.

-Reasons prospects leave at the Discovery stage of the sales funnel are:
+Reasons prospects leave at the Discovery stage of the digital marketing funnel are: